DuinoDu/SecureMR_Samples/base/securemr_utils/README.md

 to simplify the major logics in our samples, and also to ease the usage of SecureMR, we build these utility classes.

+These SecureMR utility classes are designed for handling tensor operations, pipeline execution, and rendering commands in a flexiable manner, using smart pointers to automatically manage the lifecycles, type casting and templates to ease the intialization and data transferring, and auxiliary functions to group multiple consecutive OpenXR API calls.

 ## Dependencies

 The utility classes depend only on PICO's OpenXR library.

+## Architecture

+1. Adapter (`adapter.hpp`)
+    - Provides template-based wrapper classes for handling OpenXR objects,
+    - Embeds the `...CreateInfo` structures for the wrapped OpenXR objects to minimize the configuration efforts,
+    - Automatically initializes the wrapped OpenXR objects and destroys them during destruction.
+1. Framework Session (`session.h`, `session.cpp`)
+    - Manages the OpenXR session for SecureMR,
+    - Loads OpenXR SecureMR APIs to member function pointers on demand during the run time,
+    - Handles session initialization and cleanup.
+1. Tensor Management (`tensor.h`, `tensor.cpp`)
+    - Defines tensor attributes such as dimensions, channels, and data types,
+    - Manages tensor creation and destruction using SecureMR API calls,
+    - Interacts with the Pipeline to process tensor-based computations.
+1. Render Commands (`rendercommand.h`, `rendercommand.cpp`)
+    - Encapsulates OpenXR SecureMR operators for rendering,
+    - Allows using literal value or C++ variables as operands besides tensors,
+    - Provides an interface for integrating rendering into SecureMR workflows.
+1. Pipeline (`pipeline.h`, `pipeline.cpp`)
+    - Encapsulates data-processing operators in the OpenXR SecureMR extension,
+    - Supports the invokation of Render Commands,
+    - Manages the submission of SecureMR pipelines.

 ## Key usage